PrecambrianMollusc/IGAU_Bubble_Colonisation/README.md

 3) Add nebula check correct places
 4) Need to verify what is going on with x y z coordinates - is three.js using a left or right hand coordinate system?
 Seems like their Y is 'up down' same as ED , but Z maybe 'left right and X in out - to be verified
 5) Need to add IGAU and mayme mercs of mikkum as a set.
 Need ot see where in the spansh dump the mirnor faction in control of the system is listed . is it part of the system meta data with the main  allegiance power or burried in the station data
 6) If i don't wan't to redo the whole extraction I can likly get a seperate csv from spansh website and then lookup and replace those in the python / pyvista routine
+7) Add moving focus ball, so as the camera focus is moved the focal point sphere moves